Azukibits/godot-terminal/README.md

 tool (vim-style apps, AI coding assistants, build watchers, REPLs) works the same as it would in your usual terminal emulator.

-please always use the latest version
-More features will be added
+Please always use the latest version.
+More features will be added.

 The `Terminal` class is also a regular `Control` node, so you can drop one into a runtime scene if you want an in-game console.